Razzano/Vivaldi_Custom/README.md

 13. Refer to How-To.txt file for full instructions.
 14. Options Menu item discriptions are displayed in tooltip for each.

-NOTE:<br>
-&nbsp;&nbsp;&nbsp; If Vivaldi App install path is NOT your C:\Users folder or C:\Program Files folder, the Install.bat and Uninstall.bat files needs to be amended.<br>
+NOTE: If Vivaldi App install path is NOT your C:\Users folder or C:\Program Files folder, the Install.bat and Uninstall.bat files needs to be amended.<br>

 Complete Mod View